virt-manager/virt-manager/README.md

 ## Contact

- - All comments / suggestions / patches should be directed to the [virt-tools-list](https://www.redhat.com/mailman/listinfo/virt-tools-list)
+ - Discussions and big patch series should go to the [virt-tools-list](https://www.redhat.com/mailman/listinfo/virt-tools-list) mailing list.
-   mailing list.
  - For IRC we use #virt on OFTC.